OSSILE/OSSILE/README.md

 2. Drop the code into this new directory
 3. In this new directory, create a file called "setup".
 4. Put all the build/compilation steps necessary in the "setup" file.
 It will be invoked as a script.
 Start with a '#!' line. **The script should build your ILE code into the OSSILE library on IBM i!**
+  Please have your script obey the following rules:
+    * Write useful information to standard out in cases of build failure (for instance, dependencies missing, etc)
+    * Explicitly check that all operations finished successfully.
+If the build failed, exit with a nonzero return code
 5. Update the buildlist.txt file (in the main/ directory) to include your new subdirectory name
 6. Test and commit your changes!